Terrebonne Parish, Louisiana: Politics

-Terrebonne is represented in the Louisiana House of Representatives by the Republican Jerome Zeringue.
-The Parish president is Republican Gordon Dove.

 Since the 20th century, white voters in the parish have become majority Republican.
 Before the civil rights era, whites generally supported Democratic candidates throughout the South.
 The Southern Democrats, exclusively white, constituted a powerful block in Congress during the first part of the 20th century.
 The state legislature had essentially disenfranchised most African Americans at the turn of the century.

-Voting in Terrebone Parish, as in the rest of Louisiana, has been racially polarized since African Americans recovered the ability to register and vote.
+Voting in Terrebonne Parish, as in the rest of Louisiana, has been racially polarized since African Americans recovered the ability to register and vote.
 Most African Americans have voted for Democratic candidates since Congress passed civil rights legislation in the mid-1960s.
-Since the white majority in the parish shifted to the Republican Party, since 1968 the only Democratic presidential candidate to carry Terrebone was Bill Clinton, a native son of Arkansas, in 1996.
+Since the white majority in the parish shifted to the Republican Party, since 1968 the only Democratic presidential candidate to carry Terrebonne was Bill Clinton, a native son of Arkansas, in 1996.